 From the perspective of the private sector, Cloudera sees the beginning of a shift where activity happening in private sector is finding its way into the government space.
 There are passionate government employees who want to see and be part of progress – and they want to leverage proven methods and technologies.

-As agencies come to understand the importance of clean data, we see the need for a fundamental understanding of basic data management functions.
+As agencies come to understand the importance of clean data, we see the need for a fundamental understanding of basic management functions.
 For example, when data is used for the first time, many agencies are realizing that the quality isn’t as expected.
 While real-time data was thought to be essential for mission success, in practice, access to clean data is more important.
-To manage data correctly and keep progress on track, the proper teams must be in place.
+To manage it correctly and keep progress on track, the proper teams must be in place.
 The challenge facing government is gathering and building the necessary skillsets.
-It needs more than just data scientists – it requires an entire ecosystem to support this work.
+It needs more than just scientists – it requires an entire ecosystem to support this work.

-As the public and private sectors navigate the process of making data mission-ready, they understand the tremendous value of making data shared and available.
+As the public and private sectors navigate the process of making it mission-ready, they understand the tremendous value of making data shared and available.
 For example, innovation is happening today at NOAA.
 It is experimenting with making public data available on the cloud free of charge through its “big data project.”
 The initiative is helping to advance understanding of bird and marine mammal migration patterns.
 And, while NOAA has seen the usage of this valuable data increase, its administrative work has decreased.
-Allowing data to be accessed on the cloud makes the process seamless, freeing up staff time for agencies and fostering innovation.
+Allowing it to be accessed on the cloud makes the process seamless, freeing up staff time for agencies and fostering innovation.

-As part of the discussion, Cloudera highlighted the importance of delivering ways to clean, understand, catalog, and make available data to an enterprise data cloud environment.
+As part of the discussion, Cloudera highlighted the importance of delivering ways to clean, understand, catalog, and make available data to an enterprise cloud environment.
 There is growing awareness and understanding across the government of this need, and the private sector is stepping up to craft solutions.
 A great example is the work being done with the 2020 U.S. Census.
-Groups are working to determine the best way to collect data at the edge, clean it, and use it to help shape policy.
+Groups are working to determine the best way to collect it at the edge, clean it, and use it to help shape policy.

 Big data has the power to transform how the public sector accomplishes its mission – making it more effective and efficient.
 The key is for public and private sector to continue working together to create an incubator for success.
-Agencies are looking for ways to jump-start the move to a data-centric architecture, and the private sector is responding by delivering an infrastructure that supports that, allowing data to be leveraged for smart, informed decision making.
+Agencies are looking for ways to jump-start the move to a data-centric architecture, and the private sector is responding by delivering an infrastructure that supports that, allowing it to be leveraged for smart, informed decision making.

 The full webcast can be viewed here and for more information on how Pure is helping agencies to accelerate adoption of data-centric architectures to make the most of their data, visit purestorage.com.